nikitavbv/PasteNCServer/README.md

 # PasteNCServer

-This is TCP server for a [paste service I developed and use](https://paste.nikitavbv.com).
+This is TCP server for a [paste service I developed](https://paste.nikitavbv.com).

-All data from client is saved as paste and URL is sent as response.
+All data from client is saved as paste and URL is sent as a response.

 This allows creating pastes from terminal on Unix: